 Darsha Hewitt is a Canadian artist known for her examinations of communication technology in the domestic sphere and her use of DIY aesthetics and practices as an artistic method.
 Her work is interdisciplinary and often uses electronic sound as a central medium.
 She makes electromechanical sound installations, drawings, audio-visual works, how-to videos, sculptural installations and experimental performances with handmade electronics.

-Her artistic and pedagogical methodologies maintain a strong feminist critique of technology centering on models of empowerment and notions of the female body within technological environments.
+Her artistic and pedagogical methodologies maintain a strong critique of technology and centers on models of empowerment within technological environments.
 Through deconstruction and experimentation with obsolete household technology and defunct media, her work aims to demystify hidden systems within technology as a way to trace-out structures of economy, power and control embedded throughout capitalist culture.

 Her internationally recognized contributions to do-it-yourself electronics communities and ‘critical-hacking’ workshops are integral to her discipline.
 Her work in this field was a subject in the Music, Digitization, Mediation: Towards Interdisciplinary Music Studies project based in the Faculty of Music at Oxford University.
 Darsha is a collaborating facilitator of the Music Makers Hack Lab with Create Digital Music.
-She is presently a fellow at the Berlin Centre for Advanced Studies in Arts and Sciences (BAS) in the Graduate School at the Art University of Berlin and has held Guest Professorships in New Media and Sound Art at the Karlsruhe University of Art and Design and the Art University of Kassel.
+She was recently a fellow at the Berlin Centre for Advanced Studies in Arts and Sciences (BAS) in the Graduate School at the Art University of Berlin and has held Guest Professorships in New Media and Sound Art at the Karlsruhe University of Art and Design and the Art University of Kassel.
 She is also a Lecturer for the Media Arts Environments Research Chair at the Bauhaus University Weimar.